prakash092013/rankmath-challenge/README.md

 - <SITEURL>/wp-json/rankmath-inspector/v1/half-month for fetching data of last 15 days
 - <SITEURL>/wp-json/rankmath-inspector/v1/month for fetching data of last 30 days

-All the above REST API end points are only accessible by logged in admin users (provided a permission check).
+All the above REST API end points publically.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).